calpaterson/dircast/README.md

 ```

 Dircast will automatically look for audio files and add them to the RSS feed.
 It will use any tags present in the audio files to set file metadata.
+Files
+will be added in order of last modification time ("mtime").

 Supported file formats
 ----------------------